finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 Now, as we write our **CSS**, we can start using CSS future syntax today and it also will automatically add vendor prefixes for us!

 There are known issues with Flexbox, you can read more [here](https://github.com/philipwalton/flexbugs).
-Because Flexbox now support on most browsers, we will most likely use Flexbox in our project.
+Because Flexbox now supports most browsers, we will most likely use Flexbox in our project.
 As we develop our project using Flexbox, we didn't want something isn't working as we'd expect because of the Flexbox issues.
-Luckily, there is a fixes for that using [postcss-flexbugs-fixes](https://github.com/luisrudge/postcss-flexbugs-fixes).
+Luckily, there are fixes for that using [postcss-flexbugs-fixes](https://github.com/luisrudge/postcss-flexbugs-fixes).

-Let's also add that fixes to our project:
+Let's add that fixes to our project:

 ```bash
 # If you're using yarn